techrahis/student-smart-futute-corner/README.md

 ## Description

-Our moto is to make Education available for all.
+Our motto is to make Education available for all.

-Student is the future of our country.
+The student is the future of our country.
 They bring glory to us.
 So let’s give them a smart and better future.